-The Venice Commission also works on questions related to referendums, both from a general point of view and in specific instances.
+The Venice Commission also works on questions pertaining to referendums, both from a general point of view and in specific instances.
 For example, it was involved in Montenegro for the referendum on independence and recently in the Italian Autonomous Province of Trento.

-In order to give electoral laws certain stability and to further the construction of a European electoral heritage, the Venice Commission and the Council of Democratic Elections developed the principles of the European electoral heritage, in particular by drafting the “Code of good practice in electoral matters" and the “Code of good practice on referendums”.
+In order to give electoral laws certain stability and to further the construction of the European electoral heritage, the Venice Commission and the Council of Democratic Elections developed the principles of the European electoral heritage, in particular by drafting the “Code of good practice in electoral matters" and the “Code of good practice on referendums”.
 These are reference documents of the Council of Europe, approved by the Parliamentary Assembly and the Congress of Local and Regional Authorities of the Council of Europe and supported by the Committee of Ministers.

-The work of the Commission in the field of elections is governed by the Council for Democratic Elections - a tripartite body consisting of representatives of the Venice Commission, PACE and the Congress of Local and Regional Authorities of the Council of Europe.
-More information on the Council for Democratic Elections.
+The Commission’s work in the field of elections is governed by the Council for Democratic Elections - a tripartite body consisting of representatives of the Venice Commission, PACE and the Congress of Local and Regional Authorities of the Council of Europe.

-The activities of the Venice Commission in the electoral field are as follows:
+The Venice Commission’s activities in the electoral field are as follows: